U.S. Department of Labor

-The Department of Labor is a complex Federal government agency that protects the rights of workers and retirees, provides job training, and provides statistics related to working, prices and income.
+The U.S. Department of Labor is a Cabinet-level federal agency that supports the American labor force.
+It has three overall functions.
+First, it protects the rights of workers and retirees.
+Second, it provides job training.
+Third, it provides statistics related to working, prices, and income.

-The DOL has 27 agencies within it.
-Here are the five most important ones to you:
+The DOL has 28 agencies within it.
+The seven most important ones to you are:

-- The Employee Benefits Security Administration (ESA) is the largest agency.
-It enforces and administers child labor laws, workers, compensation and
+- The Employee Benefits Security Administration is the largest agency.
+It enforces and administers child labor laws, workers, and compensation.

 - The Wage and Hour Division enforces the U.S. minimum wage.

 - The Office of Workers' Compensation Programs administers four major disability compensation programs.
 They provide benefits to workers or their dependents who experience work-related injury or occupational disease.

 - The Employment and Training Administration provides job training programs through state and local agencies.
 The ETA includes the Job Corps.

 - The Office of the Secretary leads the department.

 - The Administrative Review Board issues the final DOL verdict on appeals under worker protection laws.
 These include whistleblower protection, H-1B immigration, child labor, employment discrimination, and federal contracts.

 - The Benefits Review Board issues DOL decisions primarily on Black Lung Benefits and Longshoremen Compensation.